I Hate You, Don’t Leave Me: Attachment Disorders To Watch Out For

 Understanding their feelings

 Think about it this way, when they say, “I hate you, don’t leave me,” understanding their frame of mind at the time is important for both of you.
 Even though it hurts to hear them say that they hate you, knowing that they do not want you to leave means something too.
 They are really saying that they love you, and if you have been together for a while, you know that this is true.
 But maybe something happened to cause their feelings of fear of abandonment to emerge.
-In someone with an attachment disorder, this can quickly turn into a meltdown.
+In someone with an attachment disorder, like borderline personality disorder (BPD), this can quickly turn into a meltdown.
 Remember that there most likely is an underlying mental health obstacle that is causing these contradictory emotions.
 However, you need a mental health professional to figure it out for sure, unless they have been diagnosed.
 If you are aware that they have been diagnosed with borderline personality disorder or an attachment disorder, keep in mind that these confusing messages are rooted in their mental health disorder and do you best to resolve with understanding.

 Attachment styles explained